 Wait for about 10 minutes until there is a layer of foam on top of the water.
 That means the yeast has come alive (or has been activated, for those of you who are squeamish about eating living organisms).
 Actually, I love to watch the yeast bubble up as they come alive.
 Let me tell you, it is non-stop fun at the M. house!

-Add 2 cups all-purpose flour, 1/2 cup whole wheat flour, 1 tsp salt, and 1 tbsp olive oil.
-If you’re using traditional pizza toppings, also add 1 tsp dried oregano.
+Add all-purpose flour, whole wheat flour, salt, and olive oil.
+If you’re using traditional pizza toppings, also add some dried oregano.
 The addition of the olive oil is essential.
 If you don’t add it, you’ll find that you have to add a lot of flour while kneading to combat the stickiness.
 This will make your dough tough.

 Mix the ingredients together with a wooden spoon, then turn the dough out onto a lightly floured surface.
 Knead the dough until it is smooth and elastic, about 5-6 minutes.

 Spray a large bowl with cooking spray, put the ball of dough in the bowl, lightly spray the top of the dough with cooking spray, and cover the bowl with a dish towel.

 Let the dough rise in a warm, draft-free room for an hour.
 It should double in size.
 Punch down the dough.
 Come on – I said, “PUNCH IT!”
 So satisfying!